Matute693/gifs/README.md

 # Information Project

-Application based on a request to a public API where you can search for different gifs
+Application based on a request to a public API where you can search for different gifs.

 # Important
-Supported only desktop version
+Supported only desktop version.

 API URL
 https://developers.giphy.com/docs/api/endpoint/